tazerdev/nfc-utils/README.md

 # NFC Utils

-As set of tools used for working with audio files and the results files of Nighthawk and BirdNET analysis engines.
+As set of Python-based tools used for working with audio files and the results files of Nighthawk and BirdNET analysis engines.

 ## Listing Utility